2016 Saudi Arabia bombings: Al-Masjid an-Nabawi attack

 The bomb that exploded in the parking lot of the Al-Masjid an-Nabawi reportedly killed four security officers and injured five others.
 Taie bin Salem bin Yaslam al-Saya'ari, a Saudi citizen who lived and studied in New Zealand between 2008 and 2013 is thought to have planned the attack.
 He was killed by Saudi security forces in January 2017.

 Responsibility

 No group has claimed responsibility for the attacks but the Islamic State was initially suspected.

-Saudi Arabia's interior ministry claimed that a man named Abdullah Gulzar Khan carried out the bombing near the US Consulate located in Jeddah.
+Saudi Arabia's interior ministry claimed that a man named Abdullah Gulzar Khan carried out the bombing near the U.S. consulate, located in Jeddah.
 According to the ministry, Khan had been living in the Red Sea city of Jeddah for 12 years working as an immigrant driver.
 He was living along with his family and parents in Jeddah.
 The ministry arrested 19 people, including 12 Saudi nationals, following the attacks.
 A 26-year-old Saudi man, Naer Moslem Hammad Al Balawi, who had a "history of drug use", was identified as the perpetrator of the Medina attack.